This article was created in partnership with Osmind.

 Find ways to have human connection each day

 Connecting with other people in person is best, but not always possible.
 Call family members or friends when feelings of isolation set in, or make weekly virtual plans to eat together, talk, or watch a movie together.
-Ensuring that you have some social interaction each day—even if virtually—can help you to recreate the environment and support system that you may have had before if was disrupted by COVID-19 or other factors.
+Ensuring that you have some social interaction each day—even if virtually—can make a huge difference.

 Join online communities